-During 2020, the refinance loan and short-term loans from Alawwal Bank have been converted to long-term loan amounting to SR 63.96 million.
-During the year, the Company has withdrawn additional amount of SR 474.53 million and repaid an amount of SR 495.68 million.
+During 2020, the refinance loan and short-term loans have been converted to long-term loan amounting to SR 63.96 million.
+During 2022, the Company has not drawn any amount and repaid SR 10.31 million.
 The loan is repayable on a monthly installment starting from January 2021 up to December 2025.
 The loan is secured by joint and several personal guarantee of some of the shareholders.
 Interest on this loan is charged at floating rates based on the 12 months SIBOR plus margin.